Jikke/Mietelause_generaattori/documentation/test_report.md

 "_A moving sea between the shores of lake michigan._"

-Original ended "-- a moving sea between the shores of your souls .", but was succesfully followed up with "-- on the shores of Lake Michigan."
+Original ended "_-- a moving sea between the shores of your souls ._", but was succesfully followed up with "_-- on the shores of Lake Michigan._"

 Even if the following quote didn't reach desired length, it is pretty much understandable.

 "_A tragedy if you’re still alive._"

 Still understandable, but is mostly copied from the data file.